History of Pennsylvania: American Revolution

+Fall of Philadelphia

+After the Continental Army's defeat at the Battle of Brandywine in Chadds Ford Township on September 11, 1777, the revolutionary capital of Philadelphia was left defenseless and American patriots began preparing for an imminent British attack on the city.
+Pennsylvania's Supreme Executive Council ordered that 11 bells, including the State House Bell, now known as the Liberty Bell, and bells from Philadelphia's Christ Church and St. Peter's Church, be taken down and moved out of Philadelphia to prevent the British from melting the bells down to cast into munitions.
+The bells were transported north to present-day Allentown by two farmers and wagon masters, John Snyder and Henry Bartholomew, and hidden under floorboards in the basement of Zion Reformed Church in what is now Center City Allentown, just prior to the British capture of Philadelphia in September 1777.

+State and federal constitutions

-In 1780, Pennsylvania passed a law that provided for the gradual abolition of slavery, making Pennsylvania the first state to pass an act to abolish slavery (although Vermont had also previously abolished slavery).
+In 1780, Pennsylvania passed a law that provided for the gradual abolition of slavery, making Pennsylvania the first state to pass an act to abolish slavery, although Vermont (not yet a state) had also previously abolished slavery.
 Children born after that date to slave mothers were considered legally free, but they were bound in indentured servitude to the master of their mother until the age of 28.
-The last slave was recorded in the state in 1847.

 Six years after the adoption of the Articles of Confederation, delegates from across the country met again at the Philadelphia Convention to establish a new constitution.
-Pennsylvania ratified the U.S. Constitution on December 12, 1787, and was the second state to do so after Delaware.
-The Constitution took effect after eleven states had ratified the document in 1788, and George Washington was inaugurated as the first President of the United States on March 4, 1789.
-After the passage of the Residence Act, Philadelphia again served as the capital of the nation from 1790 to 1800, before the capital was permanently moved to Washington, D.C.
-Pennsylvania ratified a new state constitution in 1790; the constitution replaced the executive council with a governor and a bicameral legislature.
+Pennsylvania ratified the U.S. Constitution on December 12, 1787, the second state to do so after Delaware.
+The Constitution took effect after eleven states ratified the document in 1788, and George Washington was inaugurated as the first President of the United States on March 4, 1789.

+After the passage of the Residence Act, Philadelphia again served as the capital of the nation from 1790 to 1800 prior to the development of Washington, D.C. as the nation's new capital.

+Pennsylvania ratified a new state constitution in 1790, which replaced the state's executive council with a governor and a bicameral legislature.